ganji15/HiGAN/README.md

 # HiGAN

 ## Introduction
-This is an PyTorch implementation of the paper **"HiGAN: Handwriting Imitation Conditioned on Arbitrary-Length Texts and Disentangled Styles"**.
+This is a PyTorch implementation of the paper **"HiGAN: Handwriting Imitation Conditioned on Arbitrary-Length Texts and Disentangled Styles"**.

 ## Overview of HiGAN
 ![Overview of HiGAN](docs/imgs/Overview.png)